harshadatta009/chat-app/README.md

-If you haven't implemented the **online/offline** feature yet, you can exclude or update that section in the `README.md`.
-Here's the modified version:

----

 # Firebase Chat App 🚀

 A real-time chat application built with **React**, **TypeScript**, and **Firebase**.
 This app features one-to-one messaging, user authentication, profile management, and a modern, responsive UI.